eclipse-ditto/ditto/documentation/src/main/resources/_posts/2019-10-10-http-connectivity.md

 That is especially useful for invoking existing APIs (which are most of the time HTTP based) whenever e.g. a digital twin was modified.

-One example on how to make a great use of this new feature is to invoke a custom [IFTTT](https://ifttt.com) (if-this-than-that) [webhook](https://ifttt.com/maker_webhooks) via a HTTP `POST` request which then may trigger other IFTTT follow-up-actions (e.g. send a chat message to a [Slack](https://ifttt.com/slack) room).
+One example on how to benefit from this new feature is to invoke a custom [IFTTT](https://ifttt.com) (if-this-than-that) [webhook](https://ifttt.com/maker_webhooks) via a HTTP `POST` request which then may trigger other IFTTT follow-up-actions (e.g. send a chat message to a [Slack](https://ifttt.com/slack) room).